PayCargo/Docs/source/index.html.md

   "token": "eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpZCI6Nzc4MTQwLCJhY2NvdW50VHlwZSI6InNoaXBwZXIiLCJpYXQiOjE1MTcwOTUyODAsImV4cCI6MTUxNzcwMDA4MH0.HUeTs-Lb6AQsZjt_KEnjEljAXsXce0Y-zfQc5AI7oVc"
 }
 ```
+To authenticate as a developer you will need an API Key and Secret.
+You can get them by emailing developers@paycargo.com.
 Paycargo API expects for the JWT token retrieved from this request to be included in all subsequent requests to the server in a header that looks like the following:

 `Authorization: JWT {{token}}`